officert/IocLite/README.md

 ability to allow a user to use their own IOC container.

 IOC Lite is not a full fledged IOC Container like StructureMap, or Castle Windsor.
-It is only supports constructor injection, does not support auto registration and only has a few options for object lifetime management.
+It is only supports constructor injection, does not support auto registration and only has a few options for object lifetime management, and is only meant to be used in web applications.

+## Getting Started

 ## Object Lifetime